yaskovdev/blog/source/_drafts/2024-11-29-first-glance-at-genetic-programming.md

 The algorithm ends when on step 2 the fitness of the best individual is higher than some predefined threshold or the maximum number of iterations is reached.

 In our example we may find the best individual after a few iterations.
 It is the individual `1011` that represents the combination of the laptop, the phone and the watch.
-However, just like in with the real evolution, it is not guaranteed that the algorithm will find the most optimal solution.
+However, just like in with the real evolution, it is not guaranteed that the algorithm will find the most fit individual.

 # From Genetic Algorithms To Genetic Programming